waylayio/waylay-sdk-resources-py/docs/BatchOperationsApi.md

 # Intialize a waylay client instance
 waylay_client = WaylayClient.from_profile()

+# Note that the typed model classes for responses/parameters/... are only available when `waylay-sdk-resources-types` is installed
 from waylay.services.resources.models.batch_operation_status_response import BatchOperationStatusResponse
 try:
     # Get Resource Batch Operation Status